Commanding a knowledge of all the key blogging terms is essential if you want to grow a profitable blog.

 A combination of the words “natural logarithm” and “blog” used to describe the vibe of the blogging community.

 An email-based delivery of content that’s sent out periodically to the subscribers of a blog.
+You can read more about how to build your email newsletter in my top (free) blogging books.

 O — Blogging Terms